xx + 440 pp.

 Like her Ezra, the present volume includes a new translation of the book of Nehemiah, plus text-critical notes on each verse which compare and contrast the Greek, Latin and Syriac versions.
 The Introduction and extensive chapter commentaries provide a discussion of the larger historical and literary issues.

 Although not finalized until the Maccabean period, the book of Nehemiah contains a temple foundation document from the time of Darius I, a story of rebuilding and dedicating a city wall around Jerusalem in the mid-fifth century, and a memoir from a fifth-century governor of Judah.
 Numerous additions and lists that date from the Hellenistic and Maccabean periods complete the book.

-Fried concludes controversially that the book of Nehemiah contains two separate first-person reports—one by Nehemiah, wine steward of Artaxerxes I and wall-builder of Jerusalem, and one by Yeho‘ezer, a fifth-century governor of Judah, known from seals found at the governor’s mansion at Ramat Raḥel.
-Nehemiah the wall-builder, whose full name was actually Nehemiah Attiršata ben Ḥacaliah, was never a governor of Yehud, but a Jewish Persian official in charge of the Jerusalem temple priesthood.
+Fried concludes that the book of Nehemiah contains two separate first-person reports—one by the wall-builder, wine steward of Artaxerxes I, whose name we do not know, and one by Yeho’ezer, a fifth-century governor of Judah.
+We know his name from seals found at the governor’s mansion at

 Lisbeth S. Fried is Visiting Scholar in the Department of Near Eastern Studies at the University of Michigan, Ann Arbor.